-Many nations throughout the world have been affected by the coronavirus, and it has put the world on alert.
-The virus originated from Wuhan, China, and has significantly affected the lives of people around the globe.
+Many nations worldwide have been affected by the coronavirus, and it has alerted the world.
+The virus originated in Wuhan, China, and has significantly affected the lives of people around the globe.

 Let’s understand how a global health crisis can affect marketing activities.

-The impact of the coronavirus spreads the globe as investors are nervous about the volatility caused by large shifts in stock markets around the world.
-The New York Stock Exchange (NYSE) has seen some of the worst one-day performance in decades as well as one of the worst week-long slides in history.
+The impact of the coronavirus spreads throughout the globe as investors are nervous about the volatility caused by large shifts in stock markets around the world.
+The New York Stock Exchange (NYSE) has seen some of the worst one-day performance in decades and one of the worst week-long slides in history.

 Everything Goes Online